Have fun with these “awesome” LEGO slime sensory bins!

 The first one is an ooey, gooey white slime with minifig heads and studs.
 A lot of fun play opportunities here as you can add whatever pieces you would like and create a theme.
 LEGO Minifig slime.

 Molten Lava Slime!
 This is so neat.
 The color is fantastic and . . .
 Bonus – it is done with LEGO Star Wars.
-You make 4 batches of slime in different colors so your boy will have a blast mixing colors as well.
+You make 4 batches of slime in different colors so he will have a blast mixing colors as well.

 Another LEGO Star Wars winner here.
 Yoda’s Swamp Bubbling Slime World–how can you go wrong with a name like that?!
 Green slime that bubbles, yes, it actually bubbles.
 We like this so much.
-They made a playdough island for land and used this LEGO set for added fun.
+They made a playdough island for land.

 Using LEGO Mixels with slime is a great idea!
 They are certainly slime worthy.
 They look so alien-like (at least I think they do—do you?)
 This one is a totally lime-green alien style slime.
 Wow.